tinmarD/micMac/docs/_build/html/_sources/events/add_an_event.rst.txt

    Event options window

-Event type can be set to an existing type or set to a new type by checking the **New Type** box.
+Event type can be set to an existing type or set to a new type by checking the **New Type** box, enter the event name and press *Enter*.
 The channel option allow to specify whether the event is a global, defined on all channels, or the event is channel specific.

 Adding an event